Sewer Use By-law

 The by-law states that property owners have 18 months from first notification, to obtain a municipal sewer permit and decommission their existing septic sewage system and hook up their home to the sanitary connection available at the property line.

-For the Chatham-Kent Mandatory Sewer Connection By-law please see the link in the downloads to the right.
+For the Chatham-Kent Mandatory Sewer Connection and Amending By-law please see the link in the downloads to the right.

 For residents who have not connected to the municipal sanitary sewer available at their property line, a "Notice to Comply" letter and Information Package was recently sent out requiring them to connect to the sanitary sewer within the 18 month deadline, as stated in the By-law.